landlab/landlab/docs/source/development/practices/develop_with_git.rst

 guide to the git command line tools.
 All this functionality is also available through the Github app.

-*Note: Github provides a nice GUI interface for using git called “Github Desktop”.
+*Note: Github provides a nice GUI interface for using git called "Github Desktop".
 This provides all the functionality described below in a form that avoids the command line, if that sounds like something you'd prefer.*